Rainey vs. Fane: Is a Bicyclist Automatically at Fault for Colliding with a Van?

 You may notice the unusual delay in this litigation.
 The accident itself occurred in 2006, and as noted above, the trial just on liability adjourned from 2017 to 2019.
 The main reason for this, according to Justice Dley, was the plaintiff’s decision to proceed without the assistance of a qualified personal injury lawyer.

 That was not always the case.
 Justice Dley noted that the plaintiff was initially represented by counsel in 2008, when he filed his lawsuit.
 But as a result of unspecified “differences,” the plaintiff ended up replacing his initial counsel with new lawyers.
-After “differences” with the new lawyers, the plaintiff decided to proceed on his own.
+After “differences” with the new lawyers, also the plaintiff decided to proceed on his own.

 You do Not Have to Represent Yourself: Call Preszler Injury Lawyers Today